Home Compare HEI vs ONON

 HEICO vs On Holding: Which Stock Looks Stronger in 2026?

-HEICO holds the cleaner structural position, with the lead spread across profitability and stability.
-On still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with HEICO carrying a narrow edge on stability.
+On still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity